Olacgk/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. a function that checks for alphabetic character
 5. a function that prints the sign of a number
 6. a function that computes the absolute value of an integer
 7. a function that prints the last digit of a number
+8. a function that prints every minute of the day of jack Bauer